Foote v. Town of Ludlow

 School staff should be able to affirm and support LGBTQ+ students.

-The school district’s motion to dismiss the parents’ case was argued before the U.S. District Court in Springfield on October 17.
-The U.S. District Court in Springfield dismissed the parents’ case.
-That ruling is now on appeal at the U.S. Court of Appeals for the First Circuit.
+The school district’s motion to dismiss the parents’ case was argued before the US District Court in Springfield on October 17, 2023.
+The US District Court in Springfield dismissed the parents’ case, who appealed at the US Court of Appeals for the First Circuit.

 Related Content